ShoCremers/DL_project/docs/README.md

 # Day Ahead Pricing Forecasts for Short Term Scheduling in Power Markets- A Deep Learning based approach

-Written by Akshit Gupta and @shocremers
+Written by Akshit Gupta and Sho Cremers

 In this blog, we will go over deep learning based RNNs (specifically LSTMs) to forecast day ahead electricity prices in the context of power markets.
 The work is based largely on the approach highlighted in [1] and uses publicly available real world datasets for weather and electricity prices for training and evaluation.
 Our results show that RNNs ( bi-directional LSTMs) are a powerful tool for forecasting electrical prices with quantifable uncertainities.
 In doing so, we were successfully able to replicate the results of [1] albeit on a different dataset.